Singapore Prisons Emergency Action Response: Selection process

-The selection process for suitable candidates is one of the toughest and most grueling worldwide.
-Modeled after the elite special forces throughout the world, candidates must go through various physically and mentally demanding challenges.
-They must also clear a challenging and demanding obstacle course within a stipulated time.
-Candidates must display grit, resolve, extreme mental and physical fortitude and teamwork to pass the selection.
+The selection process for SPEAR candidates requires them to go through a 500m standard obstacle course that includes monkey bars and a high wall; run 2km while wearing a weighted vest and a respirator mask; sprint 400m, then climb seven flights of stairs while carrying a total of 15kg of weights in both hands.
+They are then tested for teamwork by simulating evacuating a wounded prisoner.

 The five-month long training program is called SPEAR Tactical Course (STC) and it equips officers with the tactical know-how in order to handle crucial situations such as hostage rescues and high-risk escorts.
 At the start of STC, officers undergo a conditioning phase to bring them to their best physical condition.
+Candidates need to finish the STC in order to be recruited into SPEAR.

 A main feature of STC is the close-quarters riot control (CQRC), which sees officers learning an essential skill set that encompasses weapons training, close quarter combat (CQC) and other tactical capabilities.
 Upon achieving competency in those areas, they will proceed on to harness their ability to execute scenario-based missions.

 Before passing out as SPEAR officers, they will embark on a 24 km route march where officers will be tasked with overcoming obstacles along the way within a given time frame.